Vortex2Oblivion/subtract/README.md

 ![Subtract](logo.png)

-An easy-to-use library for calculating the sum of two numbers!
+An easy-to-use library for calculating the difference of two numbers!

 ```hx
 package;